babujal/Ufo-Alert/README.md

 * __Code Quality__: Did you follow code style guidance and best practices covered in class, such as modularity, semantics, and formatting?
 Did you comment your code as your instructors have in class?

-* __Deployment__: Did you deploy your application to a public url using GitHub Pages?
+* __Deployment__: Did you deploy your application to a public url using GitHub Pages or Netlify?

 This will serve as a helpful guide of whether you met the project goals.